 ⚑ Programming Languages

-Programming languages are computer languages composed of instructions, syntax, and rules used by developers to create software such as applications and websites.
+Programming languages are sets of instructions, syntax, and rules used by developers to create software such as applications and websites.

 We only track the programming languages used to build websites.
 For example, JavaScript widgets are all over the web, so we only list JavaScript where we believe it was used directly to build the backend or frontend.